12. Chasing a Ghost

 Gazed out the window at the GTO parked in the driveway and somewhere in his mind, Austin Powers shouted, “Yea baby!”

-Kevin stood and tucked in the chair and moved onto the kitchen; crossing to the sink to lean and gaze out the over-the-sink window where Sara had hung lavender curtains with the tassel thingies.
+Kevin stood and tucked in the chair and moved into the kitchen; crossed to the sink to lean and gaze out the over-the-sink window where Sara had hung lavender curtains with the tassel thingies.

 Pushed aside one of the curtains, avoiding the small and cute and prickly cactus on the sill.